-180 Turning Lives Around is dedicated to providing shelter, counseling, protection, support, prevention, education, and advocacy for residents of Monmouth County who are affected by domestic violence and sexual violence.
-If you or someone you know is a victim of domestic violence or sexual violence, you can call the 180 Confidential Hotline at 732 264-4111, 24-hours a day, 7-days a week.
+180 is dedicated to providing safe housing, counseling, support, prevention, education, and advocacy for residents of Monmouth County who are affected by domestic violence, sexual violence, and human trafficking.
+180’s caring staff provides immediate and long term support in assisting clients with the trauma they have experienced through sexual violence, while supporting them in obtaining services and making decisions that will turn their lives around.
+180’s Court Advocates are available to assist and support survivors through the Sexual Assault Protection Order process at State Superior Court in Freehold.
+If you, or someone you know, is a victim of sexual violence, you can call 180’s Confidential Hotline at 1-888-264-7273, 24-hours a day, 7-days a week.
 For more information, visit www.180nj.org.
 In an emergency, dial 911.